KewKalustian/spotify_charts_scraper/README.md

 ## Future directions

 This app will continously be updated.
-Soon an update will be released with major performance improvements.
 So stay tuned!
 In this vein, feel also free to do pull requests.

 ## How to cite